P-Worthington/search-methods-portfolio-project/README.md

 ## Future Considerations
 Whilst it is beyond the scope of this project, using the search methods program in conjunction with a front-end web application that can take the data from the user, perform the operation and then supply a graph readout would be highly beneficial to a user so they can see visually the data and the time taken to perform the commands.

+## References

+### ASCII Banner
+ASCII banner loaded at the start of the project from: https://manytools.org/hacker-tools/ascii-banner/